- J.D., with honors, The George Washington University Law School, 2009

 - Developed a litigation defense strategy for an employer in a case alleging the wrongful denial of ERISA medical insurance benefits that led to the plaintiffs dropping their case and providing a full release of all potential claims one month after the parties exchanged their initial disclosures.

-Mr. Marchand is the incoming President of the Rotary Club of Grand Rapids and helped launch the Rotary Club of Grand Rapids Charities Foundation’s annual Service Above Selfie social media contest to recognize and reward community service in the Grand Rapids area.
-He is also a Trustee of the Grand Rapids Bar Association.
+Mr. Marchand is also a Trustee of the Grand Rapids Bar Association, Chair of the GRBA’s Litigation Section, and is a member of the GRBA’s Diversity, Equity, and Inclusion Committee.
 Previously, Mr. Marchand served on the Great Gardens Party Committee and Long Range Planning Committee at Frederik Meijer Gardens and Sculpture Park.
 Mr. Marchand is a 2013 graduate of Grand Rapids Area Chamber of Commerce Leadership Grand Rapids program, and served on the executive committee for the Gerald R. Ford Chapter of the American Inns of Court.
-He is also an avid gardener, enjoys remodeling projects on his house, and loves rewiring and restoring antique lamps.
+In 2020, he was the recipient of Miller Johnson’s Cummiskey Spirit of Service Award recognizing his significant and outstanding contributions to the community through volunteering.
+He is an avid gardener, loves playing with his young children, and enjoys rewiring and restoring antique lamps.